Central African Republic [fr]

-In December 2013, the Security Council adopted a resolution authorizing the deployment of the African Union-led International Mission in Support of the Central African Republic (MISCA) (resolution 2127 (2013)) and the French operation Sangaris, in order to curb the escalation of violence.
+In December 2013, the Security Council adopted resolution 2127 (2013) authorizing the deployment of the African Union-led International Mission in Support of the Central African Republic (MISCA) and the French operation Sangaris, in order to curb the escalation of violence.

-This force was replaced in September 2014 by the United Nations Integrated Multidimensional Mission, MINUSCA, following the adoption of Security Council resolution 2149 (2014) at France’s initiative.
+This force was replaced in September 2014 by the United Nations Integrated Multidimensional Mission, MINUSCA, following the adoption in April 2014 of Security Council resolution 2149 (2014) at France’s initiative.

 - MINUSCA’s Indonesian contingent distributes school kits to students at a school in Bangui - 23 October 2019

 - © UN Photo /MINUSCA - Hervé Serefio

 From the outset of the crisis, France has been involved, both in its national capacity and within the Security Council, in supporting the return of stability and the rule of law in the CAR.

 In the Security Council, where it serves as penholder,France is at the initiative of the various resolutions on the situation in CAR.
 As a result, MINUSCA mandate has been regularly renewed by the Security Council (see above), as is the sanctions regime on CAR (resolution 2507 (2020)), in order to adapt them to the situation in the country.